-6 February Received 1,400 cases @ £8.20 per case 15 February Received 900 cases @ $\pounds$ 9.10 per case 20 February Sold 780 cases 22 February Received 330 cases (a) $\pounds$ 9.90 per case 28 February Sold 860 cases
+6 February Received 1,400 cases @ £8.20 per case 15 February Received 900 cases @ \pounds 9.10 per case 20 February Sold 780 cases 22 February Received 330 cases @ \pounds 9.90 per case 28 February Sold 860 cases

-- (a) Using the FIFO method of stock valuation, the gross profit reported for February would be $f{\text{c}}$ . - (b) Using the LIFO method of stock valuation, the gross profit reported for February would be $f{i}$ .
+- (a) Using the FIFO method of inventory valuation, the gross profit reported for February would be f{c} . - (b) Using the LIFO method of inventory valuation, the gross profit reported for February would be f{i} . - 2.4 Which of the following documents will be used to record the receipt of materials from stores by a production cost centre, ready for use in production? - Goods received note - Material requisition assume that purchases at unit costs given were made at the beginning of each month and that the sales were made at the end of each month at the fixed price of $\pounds 1.50$ per sack.

-Question 3 Longer revision question: stock valuation
+Question 3 Longer revision question: inventory valuation

 Three students, K, L and M, are equal partners in a joint venture which involves them, on a part-time basis, in buying and selling sacks of product F. The transactions for the three months ended 30 June were as stated below.
-You are to assume that purchases at unit costs given were made at the beginning of each month and that the sales were made at the end of each month at the fixed price of $\pounds$ 1.50 per sack.
+You are to

-Pu Sales
+Pu rchases Sales

 Month Sacks Unit cost Sacks

 £

 April 1,000 1.00 500

 May 500 1.20 750

 June 1,000 1.00 200

 In July, the student partners held a meeting to review their financial position and share out the profits but there was disagreement because each partner had priced the issues on a different basis.
-K had used FIFO, L had used LIFO and M had used a weighted average, basing his weighted average on the whole of the 3 months' purchases.
+K had used FIFO, L had used LIFO and M had used a weighted average, basing his weighted average on the whole of the three months' purchases.

-Shown below is an extract from K and L's stores ledger cards.
+Shown below is an extract from K and L's stores ledger records.